froala/angular-froala-wysiwyg/README.md

 # angular2-froala-wyswiyg
 >angular2-froala-wyswiyg provides Angular2 bindings to the froala WYSIWYG editor VERSION 2.

-## Version 2
-This repository contains bindings for the latest version of the Froala Editor (version 2).
-Checkout the `V1` branch for support of Version 1 of the editor.

 ## Installation

 1. Clone this repo or download the zip.